AdobeDocs/workfront.en/help/quicksilver/manage-work/issues/manage-issues/assign-issues.md

    >[!IMPORTANT]
    >
    >If any of the issues is already assigned, the resources you indicate here are added to the issues instead of replacing the existing resources on the issues.
+   >
+   >
+   >You can only assign one team to an issue.
+If a team is already assigned to one of the selected issues and you assign another team to all issues, the existing team will be replaced.

 1. (Optional) Select the radio button in the **Issue Owner** column to indicate which resource is the primary assignee or the Owner of the issue, when you assign more than one resource to the issue.
 This is not available for teams.
 1. (Optional) Select a role that the user should fulfill on the issue from the **Pick a role** drop-down menu in the **Assignee's Role** column when you assign users to issues.
 If you do not select a role, Workfront automatically selects the user's Primary&nbsp;Role.